-Gap Park is land comprising critical habitat for Sunshine Wattle (Acacia terminalis subsp. terminalis).
-Sunshine Wattle is listed as endangered under Federal legislation, the Environment strategy is currently being developed by the NSW government for this species.

-Protection Biodiversity and Conservation Act 1999 and State legislation, the Biodiversity Conservation Act 2016.
-There is a national recovery plan for this species.
+Gap Park is land comprising critical habitat for Sunshine Wattle (Acacia terminalis subsp.
+Eastern Sydney) and Nielsen Park She-oak (Allocasuarina portuensis).
+Sunshine Wattle and Nielsen Park She-oak are listed as endangered under Federal legislation, the Environment Protection Biodiversity and Conservation Act 1999 and State legislation, the Biodiversity Conservation Act 2016.
+There is a national recovery plan for these species.

 Gap Park may also be habitat for Netted Bottlebrush (Callistemon linearifolius), listed as vulnerable under the State legislation.
-A draft Saving Our Species
+A draft Saving Our Species strategy is currently being developed by the NSW government for this species.